en

 Is this tour physically demanding?

-This tour is physically not very demanding.
+This tour with the hosts of the Qhapaq Ñan is physically not very demanding.
 However, please note that lake Titicaca lays at 3.800 meters (12.500 feet) above sea level, which means that one might experience altitude sickness.
-To prevent that, make sure you stay hydrated and you shouldn´t have any problems (up to three litres per day; soup, water and (coca) tea are always good).
+To prevent that, make sure you stay hydrated and you should not have any problems.
+Drink up to three litres per day; soup, water and (coca) tea are always good.
 We also highly recommend wearing a hat or cap, as the sun can be very strong at such altitudes.
 Should you not feel good despite your precautions, talk to your guide or host family and they will be happy to help out.

 Do the local families speak English?

-No, they don’t.
+No, these hosts of the Qhapaq Ñan don’t.
 So far, however, most of our travelers do not opt for an optional translator, since apart from the additional cost that might change the experience.
-Our host families are very used to having guests that don’t speak Spanish and their Spanish is easy to understand for those who speak other Latin languages.
+Our host families are very used to having guests that don’t speak Spanish.
+Also, their Spanish is easy to understand for those who speak other Latin languages.

 Of course, learning Spanish beforehand is always a good idea!
 Use an app like Duolingo to learn the basics before leaving and enhance your experience whilst traveling.